Wooden Floor Restoration Cost

 State of Existing Wood Flooring

 The condition of the floor itself is also a considerable element, as the state of the floor will determine how long the job will take.
-If you’re lucky, your wood floor won’t need a lot of work done to get them safe, but some installations with neglected floorboards will need to have a lot more work done.
+If you’re lucky, your wood floor won’t need a lot of work done to get it safe, but some installations with neglected floorboards will need to have a lot more work done.

 If your floor is in bad condition, then you should double-check whether floor restoration is worthwhile or you are best opting for a brand new wooden floor installation.